dushoff/DHS_couples/journal.md

-Disclosure: Preliminary analysis based on an old data set looks fairly good.
-We are abandoning it before getting very detailed.
+Disclosure: Preliminary analysis based on an old data set looked fairly good.
+We are abandoning it before getting very detailed, because we didn't want to cheat, um, much.
 Code and results table will be saved before moving on.

 * v0.1 Preliminary analysis scripts
 * v0.2 results added https://github.com/dushoff/DHS_couples/releases/tag/v0.2